4dcu-be/DeckLock/README.md

 ### Decks of KeyForge API Key

 If you want to include deck statistics from [Decks of KeyForge] you'll have to create an account and get an API key from [https://decksofkeyforge.com/](https://decksofkeyforge.com/).
-Create a file *.env* in the and add the line below.
+Create a file *.env* in it add the line below.

 A .env file, which will not be committed, is used to keep your api key secret.